Kilukkam Kilukilukkam

-Synopsis
+Plot

-Chandini sees her father Krishnadas, Mayor of Kochi being killed by the rivals, but manages to escape from them and comes to Ooty.
-The needle of suspicion falls on Roychan and friend Appachan.
+Chandini sees her father, Krishnadas, Mayor of Kochi, being killed by the rivals, but manages to escape from them and comes to Ooty.
+The needle of suspicion falls on Roychan and his friend, Appachan.
 So they move to Ooty to escape.
-Meanwhile, Balu and Ponnappan sees a missing child information and goes to Ooty expecting her parents to give them much money.
-Nischal captivated by the beauty of Chandini is also in Ooty trying to impress her.
+Meanwhile, Balu and Ponnappan see a piece of missing child information and go to Ooty expecting her parents to give them money.
+Nischal, captivated by the beauty of Chandini, is also in Ooty trying to impress her.
 Meanwhile, Chandini goes missing.
-Rest of the story is how Joji gets involved and the way he leads the team to trace and save Chandini.
+The rest of the story is about how Joji gets involved and leads the team to trace and save Chandini.

 Cast

 It also features cameo-esque footage of some actors involved in Priyadarshan's film Chup Chup Ke, during the pre-opening scene of the film—Shahid Kapoor, Kareena Kapoor, Sunil Shetty, and Shakti Kapoor.

 Production

 The film is a sequel to the 1991 film Kilukkam directed by Priyadarshan.
 It was earlier titled Angamaliyile Pradhanamanthri based on a dialogue from Kilukkam.